German Tap: Interview with Uwe Meusel

 How is the publication going?

 In spring 2019 I had contacted all major music labels and publishers and initially received cancellations everywhere.
 It wasn’t until autumn that I received a positive reply from the publisher Kamprad.
 We decided on the subscription variant, as this is a straightforward deal for everyone interested: you pay a reduced price in advance to secure what has proved a somewhat cost-intensive production.
 The price seems high at first, but when you think about it, you realize what an amazing amount of material you get for it.
 I have invested more than 15,000 Euros for the materials alone over the years, and the publisher has to pay not only the production costs, but also all licenses and GEMA fees.
 That’s why it’s absolutely necessary that we get at least 300 pre-orders together.
 I actually thought that this would not be a problem with a worldwide tap community, but with currently 50+ pre-orders and the current corona situation, there is a growing danger that the project will fail at the last step due to lack of demand.
-The publisher is still willing to wait and extend the deadline by one month.
-However, if nothing decisive happens during this time, there is little I can do about it.
+The publisher has extended the deadline a last time until June 30, 2020.
+If we do not come close to the required number he will give the project „back into my hands“.

 Who do you think the book is particularly aimed at?